Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 - Temperature: 50–70°F (10–21°C) — ivy loves cool conditions

-- Biggest threat: Spider mites — shower the leaves monthly to prevent them
+- Biggest threat: spider mites — shower the leaves monthly to prevent them

 What Is English Ivy?

 What I love about English ivy is its versatility.
 You can let it cascade from a hanging basket, train it up a trellis, or let it trail across a bookshelf.
-It comes in dozens of varieties—from solid green to beautifully variegated patterns with white or gold edges.
+It comes in dozens of varieties — from solid green to beautifully variegated patterns with white or gold edges.

 Light Requirements for English Ivy